Subject Area: Health Sciences

 - Send all high school and college transcripts to:

 500 Belmont Road

 - Call 563.441.4088 to determine if you will need to take their college assessment test.

 - Meet the following academic requirements:

-- High school graduate or high school equivalency of 50 percent or better.
+- High school graduate or GED of 50 percent or better.